rusty-crewmates/substrate-tutorials/README.md

 ## Looking for developers ?

-This reository was frist created by the [Rusty Crewmates](https://rustycrewmates.com/) team to train our own developers.
+This repository was first created by the [Rusty Crewmates](https://rustycrewmates.com/) team to train our own developers.
 We are a software development and consulting company, focussing on both Rust and blockchain.
 We developed for top project in the Substrate ecosystem such as [Edgeware](https://edgewa.re/), [Kabocha](https://www.kabocha.network/), [Ternoa](https://www.ternoa.com/), [Polkaswap](https://polkaswap.io/) and [SubQuery](https://explorer.subquery.network/), both on a long term and per project basis.
-We propose a large range of services, smart-contract development and audit for Substrate, Near and Solana, but also regular back-end developement for Rust or blockchain oriented projects.
+We propose a large range of services, smart-contract development and audit for Substrate, Near and Solana, but also regular back-end development for Rust or blockchain oriented projects.
 If you think we can help you, please reach out at contact@rustycrewmates.com